Toward a Comprehensive Exploration of Flavored Dark Matter Models: Applications and Results: Majorana Dark Matter

 In the upper row of Fig.~\ref{fig:allowed_quarks_masses}, it can be seen that the sensitivity of these searches extends up to the upper edge of the scanned DM mass range, with the constraints being stronger when the mediator mass is close to the DM mass, since in the zero-momentum limit relevant for direct detection the scattering amplitude is suppressed by the mediator mass.

-\paragraph{Indirect detection constraints:} In our analysis, the constraints from indirect detection experiments do not impose any relevant limits on the model, with no parameter points that satisfy the relic abundance requirement being excluded in our scan.
-In the quark-coupling case, the leading tree-level annihilation process $\tilde{\chi}_1 \tilde{\chi}_1 \to q \bar{q}$ is $p$-wave suppressed, rendering it inefficient in the present Universe and thus limiting the sensitivity of current indirect searches.
-As in the leptophilic case (see Sec.~\ref{sec:rh-leptons}), more relevant channels for light quarks are $\tilde{\chi}_1 \tilde{\chi}_1 \to \gamma q \bar{q}$ and $\tilde{\chi}_1 \tilde{\chi}_1 \to g q \bar{q}$, which lift the $p$-wave suppression.
-However, these processes are not included in the applied constraints.
-Accounting for them could strengthen the bounds, but would require a dedicated analysis beyond the scope of this work.
+\paragraph{Indirect detection constraints:} {In our analysis, the constraints from indirect detection experiments do not impose any relevant limits on the model, with no parameter points satisfying the relic abundance requirement being excluded in our scan.
+In the quark-philic scenario, the leading tree-level annihilation process $\tilde{\chi}_1 \tilde{\chi}_1 \to q \bar{q}$ is $p$-wave suppressed and therefore inefficient in the present Universe, which limits the sensitivity of current indirect searches.
+As in the leptophilic case (see Sec.~\ref{sec:rh-leptons}), the relevant present-day contribution then comes from the radiative three-body processes $\tilde{\chi}_1 \tilde{\chi}_1 \to \gamma q \bar{q}$ and $\tilde{\chi}_1 \tilde{\chi}_1 \to g q \bar{q}$, which are included following the prescription described in Sec.~\ref{sec :IDgen}.
+Even with these contributions included, however, no parameter point in our scan is excluded by indirect detection.}

-\paragraph{Flavor constraints:} Finally, we apply the flavor constraints to the remaining points that pass the relic-density, direct-detection, and collider bounds, with excluded points shown in orange.
-In the down-type quark coupling scenario considered, these observables are particularly powerful, excluding an additional 85.3\% of the surviving parameter points in the general hierarchical scenario.
-In the bottom-philic scenario, the constraints are, by construction, less restrictive, with only 35.6\% of the remaining parameter points being excluded.
-This leaves us with 168 allowed points in the general hierarchical and 975 points in the bottom-philic scenario.
+\paragraph{Flavor constraints:} Finally, we apply the flavor constraints to the remaining points that pass the relic-density, direct-detection, and collider bounds, with excluded points shown in orange. {In the down-type quark coupling scenario considered, these observables are particularly powerful, excluding an additional {85.6\%} of the surviving parameter points in the general hierarchical scenario.
+In the bottom-philic scenario, the constraints are, by construction, less restrictive, with only {35.7\%} of the remaining parameter points being excluded.
+This leaves us with {165} allowed points in the general hierarchical and {973} points in the bottom-philic scenario.}